CorMazz/cormazz.github.io/_posts/2024-10-30-chronolab-mvp.md

 ## UI Framework Selection

-I performend extensive research reading Reddit posts about React UI frameworks.
+I performed extensive research reading Reddit posts about React UI frameworks.
 After learning a plethora of novel insults, I decided that the community was as opinionated as they were divided on the issue.
-Given that this is a learning project and I've already learned TailwindCSS, I decided to try Material UI, which seemed to be a popular choice.
+Given that this is a learning project and I had already learned TailwindCSS, I decided to try Material UI, which seemed to be a popular choice.
 I also tried Fluent UI, which had a more appealing aesthetic, but was difficult to get working.
 This experience taught me that when learning new technologies, sometimes the most popular choice is popular for good reasons.

 ## Plotting Library Evolution